 - South Drive from Military Circle to Teacher’s Camp Road

 - Bokawkan Road (including part of Magsaysay Avenue below the Flyover) from the junction of La Trinidad Road and Trancoville Bridge to the junction of Naguilian Road

-Note: The highlighted roads which function as the perimeter line of the coding zone are considered as a demarcation mark only and are outside the coding zone.
+Note: The highlighted roads which function as the perimeter line of the number coding zone today are considered as a demarcation mark only and are outside the number coding zone.

 The Perimeter of the Baguio City coding zone [Source: Baguiocityguide.com]

 The places colored in light blue is the number coding zone [Source: Baguiocityguide.com]